wasp-lang/wasp/examples/waspello/README.md

 **Waspello** is a trello clone app made with Wasp.

-This app is deploted at [https://waspello.netlify.app/](https://waspello.netlify.app/).
+This app is deployed at [https://waspello.netlify.app/](https://waspello.netlify.app/).

 # Development